 Eternals release date

-Eternals will be released in cinemas on 5th November 2021, having moved from 12th February after the latest Disney release shake-up due to the pandemic.
+Eternals will be released in cinemas on 5th November 2021, having moved from 12th February after the latest Disney release shake-up necessitated by the pandemic.

-We do know that filming on Eternals was able to be completed before the pandemic, as confirmed by star Gemma Chan on Twitter in February 2020.
+Filming on Eternals was completed before the pandemic, as confirmed by star Gemma Chan on Twitter in February 2020.